ConvoOfficial/Convo-Prototype-Socket/README.md

 </form>
 ```

-The problem with the **Form Tag** is that it reloads the page every time a message is submitted, Worsening the user experience, to avoid this, I've decide to split the chat page in two parts using iframes, one is the message box, wich will be always loading for new messages, and other is the message form, wich is the form shown above, wich is reloaded every time a message is sent.
+The problem with the **Form Tag** is that it reloads the page every time a message is submitted, Worsening the user experience.
+To avoid this, I've decided to split the chat page into two parts using iframes, one is the message box, which will always be loading for new messages, and the other is the message form, which is the form shown above, which is reloaded every time a message is sent.

 ```html
 <!DOCTYPE html><html lang="en">